zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 The 8x4k button sets the render resolution to 8192x4096 pixels.

 Open Maya Project Folder Button
-The PRO button opens the current maya project folder in a new window on your desktop.
+The PROJ button opens the current maya project folder in a new window on your desktop.
 This is the same as if you manually browsed to the folder using Finder (Mac OS X), Windows Explorer, or Nautilus (Linux).

 Open Scenes Folder Button
 The SCN button opens the scenes folder for the current project in a new window on your desktop.
 This is the same as if you manually browsed to the folder using Finder (Mac OS X), Windows Explorer, or Nautilus (Linux).